jskang/The-Curious-Squirrel-RTOS-MTE-241-/partial_implmentation/Readme.txt

 iproc.h - This is the header for iproc.c .

 There is also an additional file named "makefile" which compiles and links all the source and object files together.

-First you should issue the command 'make clean'
-In order to compile this project you can use the makefile.
-In order to use it call 'make all'.
-If any sources have been changed do 'make clean' and do 'make all'

-After compiling and linking there will be three executables.
-These are 'rtx' 'keyboard' 'crt' run the 'rtx' executable by using './rtx'command.
-Wait until prompted to enter characters.
-The expected result is a console output of the input text.

-end of file!!.